cutopia/RAGSystem/README.md

 improve the crusty appearance of the web interface

-How about support for multiple concurrent users?
-Will have to be a waiting queue though or my hardware will catch fire.
+We have sessions now for multiple users, but still need a waiting queue for the actual LLM or my hardware will catch fire.